History, tourist information, and nearby accommodation

 Attraction Type: Village

-Location: On a minor road south of the B9010 about 5 miles south east of Forres
+Location: On a minor road south of the B9010 about five miles south-east of Forres

 Photo Credit: Anne Burgess, licensed for reuse under the Creative Commons Licence